Ultra-Code/archsway/archlinux/archinstall.md

 #needed base system modules
 systemd-boot as boot manager
-packman hook for updating systemd-boot on systemd update sway as window manager with swayidle and swaylock for idle and lock mangement and waybar for swaybar management
+enbaling systemd-boot-update service to update systemd-boot on systemd upgrade

+sway as window manager with swayidle and swaylock for idle and lock mangement and waybar for swaybar management
 - base
 - btrfs-progs